Last Updated on December 17, 2021

 The Environmental Defense Fund list monkfish as having a ‘moderate’ level of mercury (source: EDF).

-It’s also listed as a fish that isn’t on the ‘lowest’ list, but monkfish is not high in mercury, either, compared to some other fish (source: APA).
+It’s also listed as a fish that isn’t on the ‘lowest’ list, but monkfish is not high in mercury, either, compared to some other types of fish (source: APA).
 It falls somewhere in the middle.

 When several catches were measured, monkfish averaged 0.161 PPM mercury, which is also considered a ‘moderate’ level (where 0.1 is “low”) (source: FDA).